cheuklau/sre-interview-prep/linux-sys-admin/2-networking.md

     ```
     or in decimal terms: `127.16.0.0` to `127.31.255.255`.

 ### Private Address and Network Address Translation (NAT)

 - Private addresses are used by site internally but not shown to internet
 - Border router translates between private and public IP
 - Reserved private IPs:
     * Class A (10.0.0.0/8)
     * Class B (172.16.0.0/12)
     * Class C (192.168.0.0/16)
 - Site's border router runs a NAT to allow hosts on private addresses to talk with internet
 - NAT maintains mapping between internal and external address/port pairs

 ### Routing

+- Routing packets takes the form of rules (rooutes)
+- Routing information is stored in a table in the kernel
+- Routing means:
+    1. Looking up a network address in the routing table to forward a packet to its destinatioon
+    2. Building the routing table in the first place
+- `netstat -r` to view routing table
+    * Shows a host's network interfaces (e.g., `eth0` and `eth1`)
+    * Shows Gateway associated with interfaces and their destination
+    * Host can only rouote packets to gateway machines that are reachable throuogh a directly connected network
+- `route add` to add a route